ligerlac/torchlogix/README.md

 the model into C code via `compiled_model.get_c_code()`.
 A limitation of the current `CompiledLogicNet` is that the compilation time can become long for large models.

-We note that between publishing the paper and the publication of `difflogic`, we have substantially improved the implementations.
+We note that between publishing the paper and the publication of `torchlogix`, we have substantially improved the implementations.
 Thus, the model inference modes have some deviation from the implementations for the original paper as we have focussed on making it more scalable, efficient, and easier to apply in applications.
 We have especially focussed on modularity and efficiency for larger models and have opted to polish the presented